ayushi-24git/pipeline-trivy-fs/README.md

   `kubectl apply -f https://raw.githubusercontent.com/ayushi-24git/pipeline-trivy/main/pipelinerun.yaml`

-After applying the above, you can start the Tekton pipeline by running `tkn pipeline start foo`, where foo is the name of your pipeline.
+After applying the above, you can start the Tekton pipeline by running `tkn pipeline start scan-pipeline-fs`.
+After this, the pipeline starts and you will be prompted to enter the directory of the folder you want to scan.
+Check for the logs and you can see the table of all vulnerabilities detected by Trivy.